• Skip to primary navigation

 empty yule log mould with a silicone log-effect mat

-To make the homemade chestnut ice cream, you'll need 8 egg yolks for the custardy base.
-This means there will be a lot of leftovers to make these egg white recipes.
-Use a couple for the meringue - but the rest can be frozen or used over the next 5 days to make coconut macaroons, financiers or chocolate mousse, for example.
+You'll need 8 egg yolks for the custardy base.
+This means a lot of leftover whites to make these egg white recipes.
+Use a couple for the meringue - but the rest can be frozen or used over the next 5 days to make coconut macaroons, financiers or chocolate mousse.

 4 steps in making vanilla and chestnut ice cream